ankrypht/AudioScape/PROJECT_STRUCTURE.md

 - `📁 assets/`: Holds all static assets like fonts and images.
 - `📁 components/`: Home to reusable React components used throughout the app.
 - `📁 constants/`: Stores constant values like colors, tokens, and static data.
+- `📁 docs/`: Contains the generated documentation for the project.
 - `📁 helpers/`: Contains helper functions for various tasks.
 - `📁 hooks/`: Includes custom React hooks for shared logic.
 - `📁 services/`: Manages interactions with external APIs (e.g., YouTube).
 - `📁 store/`: Contains the Redux store for state management.
 - `📁 styles/`: Defines global styles for the application.
 - `📁 types/`: Holds all TypeScript type definitions.
-- `📁 youtubeUtils/`: Contains utility functions specifically for handling YouTube data.
 - `📄 storage.ts`: Defines functions for interacting with local device storage.
 - `📄 LICENSE`: The project's software license.
 - `📄 README.md`: The main project README with general information.